Pechanga Arena: Sports

 The arena has also been home of the San Diego Mariners of the World Hockey Association from 1974 to 1977, the San Diego Friars of World Team Tennis (WTT) from 1975 to 1978, the San Diego Sockers indoor soccer team, which won 10 titles in the arena, and other minor professional sports franchises.
 The San Diego Sockers made their return to the arena in 2012 for their fourth season in the PASL-Pro from Del Mar Arena.
 The San Diego Aviators of WTT relocated from New York City prior to the 2014 season and began playing their home matches in the arena.
-On December 29, 2014, the Aviators announced that the team would move its home matches to the Omni La Costa Resort and Spa in nearby Carlsbad for the 2015 season.
+On December 29, 2014, the Aviators announced that the team would move its home matches to Omni La Costa Resort & Spa in nearby Carlsbad for the 2015 season.

-The Boston Bruins, whose home ice was of the same dimensions, used the San Diego Gulls as a farm team in the 1960s and 1970s.

 The arena has hosted a series of UFC events.
 The arena hosted UFC Live: Jones vs. Matyushenko on August 1, 2010.
 The arena hosted UFC Fight Night: Mir vs. Duffee on July 15, 2015.
 The arena hosted UFC on ESPN: Vera vs. Cruz on August 13, 2022.

 In 2015, the Anaheim Ducks relocated their American Hockey League (AHL) affiliate to San Diego to become the current iteration of the San Diego Gulls, using the arena for their home games.

-On August 7, 2016, the arena played host to the Arena Football League's Los Angeles Kiss as they faced the Cleveland Gladiators in the first round of the AFL Playoffs.
+On August 7, 2016, the arena played host to the Arena Football League's Los Angeles Kiss as they faced the Cleveland Gladiators in the first round of the AFL playoffs.
 The game was moved to San Diego due to the Kiss' home arena, the Honda Center in Anaheim hosting the Ringling Brothers and Barnum and Bailey Circus that weekend.
 The Kiss would lose to the Gladiators 56–52 in front of a crowd of 4,692.
 It was the first AFL game ever to be played at the arena and the first arena football game played there since 2005, when the AF2's San Diego Riptide played their home games at the arena from 2002 to 2005.

 On August 29, 2017, the National Lacrosse League (NLL) announced that billionaire owner Joseph Tsai of Alibaba had been awarded an NLL franchise to begin playing in November 2018 for the 2018–2019 season.
 The team is known as the San Diego Seals.

 In November 2018, the Indoor Football League (IFL) announced an expansion team for the 2019 season called the San Diego Strike Force.
-The IFL became the top level of professional Indoor football in November 2019 when the Arena Football League announced it was folding.
+The IFL became the top level of professional indoor football in November 2019 when the Arena Football League announced it was folding.